lenewsad/IntuneEDU/IntuneEDU/what-are-settings.md

 Device settings apply to all devices in their group.
 Settings that are **Not configured** allow the user to define their settings on their devices themselves.

 > [!NOTE]
 > Intune for Education settings such as **Block** or **Allow** override the device’s settings.
-For example, if a device has a camera and that camera is enabled by default, but the group setting for that device has Camera set to **Block**, [then the camera on the device will be turned off](group-inheritance.md).
+For example, if a device has a camera and that camera is enabled by default, but the group setting for that device has Camera set to **Block**, [then the camera on the device will be turned off](setting-inheritance.md).

+## Manage settings for groups

+Use the following steps to manage the full list of settings in Intune for Education:
+1. In the [Intune for Education](https://intuneeducation.portal.azure.com) console, in the left-side navigation menu, choose **Groups**.
+2. Select the group whose settings you want to manage.
+For a complete list, see [Available settings](what-are-settings.md).
+3. Click **Settings** at the top of the page to view the full list of available settings.
+4. Expand categories and modify individual settings for the selected group.
+5. Click **Save** to save the changes for that group.
+Settings are automatically sent to devices in that group.

 ## Manage settings with Express Configuration